dandynood/SnakeGame/README.md

 ### Known Bugs ###

-Pressing right and down/up may cause the snake to illegaly go backwards, and with a longer snake, will cause an sudden game over.
+Pressing right and down/up very rapidly may cause the snake to illegaly go backwards, and with a longer snake, will cause an sudden game over.

 ## Introduction ##